eggmasonvalue/Market-Cycle-Tracker-India/README.md

-# NSE Index Ratio History
+# NSE Indices Cycle Tracker Dashboard

-This Streamlit app visualizes historical price, ratios(PE, PB, Dividend Yield and ROE) and turnover for NSE indices.
+This Streamlit app visualizes and analyzes historical ratios for NSE indices, with advanced screening and interactive analysis features.
-It also helps in identifying where each ratio stands within their statistical measures historically.

-## Value proposition
+## Value Proposition
+- ROE history
-- Tracking the stage of sectors/market in their cycle.
-Using indices is the best approach for this since they're all market cap weighted and hence represent the state of the sector better
+- Uses indices' ratios to track cycles.
+This is the more appropriate way since most indices are market-cap weighted leading to more accurate representations of the state of the sector in its cycle
-- ROE plot
-- Plot all metrics in a single graph including turnover
+- Track the cycles each sector/theme/any index is in with statistical measures like median/SD
+- Actionable ideas - screen for sectors/themes recovering from a downturn/disproportionately undervalued relative to history

+## Features

+- Interactive sidebar for selecting index group, index, date range
+- Metric selection: "Price" (Close Price) and "Ratios" (PB, PE, Dividend Yield, ROE)
+- Multi-metric plotting with separate y-axes
+- Indices-wide advanced reports with multi-ratio filtering and SD/trend filters
+- Feature-rich charts and tables

 ## Setup

 1. Install Python 3.8+.
 2. Install dependencies:

-    ```
+    ```bash
     pip install -r requirements.txt
     ```

 3. Run the app:

+    ```bash
+    streamlit run app.py
     ```
-    streamlit run indexData.py
-    ```

 ## Files

-- `indexData.py`: Main Streamlit app
+- `app.py`: Main Streamlit app
+- `niftyindicesscraper.py`: API functions for fetching index data

 ## Notes

-- Turnover bar date may not align with the index date perfectly due to NSE's reporting.
-- Click on any of the metrics in the legend to not see that line on the chart
+- Click on any metric in the legend to hide/show that line on the chart.
-- price and ratio data is currently fetched daily leading to a 10y window.
-Will be updated to a slower periodicity to allow charting for longer periods
+- NSE uses TTM for tPE ratio so ROE = PB/PE changes as and when companies report
+- Session state and reset button ensure persistent and intuitive report workflow.